-HPO 1007 - History and Physical Examination II - 2.5 Credit Hours

-Using the sensory faculties, this second course of the series teaches physical examination of patients.
-Performing concise physical examinations in concert with taking accurate histories provides a solid foundation, which allows the physician to build an appropriate differential diagnosis based on the patients' complaints.
-This course continues to present methodology, vocabulary and assessment skills that are necessary for examination with correlation to osteopathic principles, therapy and basic sciences.
+HPO 1007 - History and Physical Examination II - 2.5 Credit Hours foundation, which allows the physician to build an appropriate differential diagnosis based on the patients' complaints.
+This course continues to present methodology, vocabulary and assessment skills that are necessary for examination with correlation to osteopathic principles, therapy, and basic sciences.
 It also provides instruction on documentation of the physical examination.
 Physical examination flows divide the body into a logical system-based approach.
 These flows delineate a step wise approach to examination allowing for completeness of the examination.
 A common-sense approach will be emphasized encouraging the student to "think" about the process of physical examination, and not memorizing a list of exam components.
 At the completion of this course, students will have the ability to perform complete physical examinations.